-Name of Member Education Experience Luis Sáenz (Committee Chairman) B.A - Economics and International Affairs Franklin & Marshall College in Lancaster, PA Mr. Sáenz is a finance executive with nearly 30 years of experience in corporate finance, strategic consulting, and metal trading with a focus on Latin America.
-He is currently a Director and Principal of BLB Advisory, a mining corporate finance boutique focused on Latin America and based in Lima, Peru.
-He was recently CEO of Compañía Minera Quiruvilca (Peru) and Director of Business Development for Latin America at the engineering multinational Ausenco (Australia).
-Luis is founder and former CEO of Li3 Energy and now Director of Bearing Lithium (TSX: BRZ), which has a stake in the Maricunga lithium project in Chile.
-Throughout his career, Mr. Sáenz has held senior executive positions at Standard Bank of South Africa, Merrill Lynch and Pechiney World Trade.
-Mario Szotlender Degree in international relations Mr. Szotlender has successfully directed Latin American affairs for numerous private and public companies over the past 20 years and is currently a director and audit committee member of several other publicly-traded mineral exploration and mining companies.
+Name of Member Education Experience

+Luis Sáenz B.A - Economics and International Mr. Sáenz is a finance executive with nearly 30

+(Committee Chairman) Affairs years of experience in corporate finance,

+Franklin & Marshall College in strategic consulting, and metal trading with a

+Lancaster, PA focus on Latin America.
+He is currently a

+Director and Principal of BLB Advisory,

+a mining corporate finance boutique focused on

+Latin America and based in Lima, Peru.
+He was

+recently CEO of Compañía Minera Quiruvilca

+(Peru) and Director of Business Development

+for Latin America at the engineering

+multinational Ausenco (Australia).
+Luis is

+founder and former CEO of Li3 Energy and

+now Director of Bearing Lithium (TSX: BRZ),

+which has a stake in the Maricunga lithium

+project in Chile.
+Throughout his career, Mr.

+Sáenz has held senior executive positions at

+Standard Bank of South Africa, Merrill Lynch

+and Pechiney World Trade.